cwallacebailey/Project3_battleships_template/README.md

 ![Welcome Screen](readme_images/welcome_screen.png)

 The code behind this allows the user to type either lower or uppercase letters to continue.
-If nothing or a letter which is not 'P', 'R' or 'S' is typed the screen refreshes and says "Let's try that again"
+If nothing or a letter that is not 'P', 'R' or, 'S' is typed the screen refreshes and says "Let's try that again"

 ![Welcome Screen error](readme_images/welcome_error.png)